 Daily aspirin therapy: Understand the benefits and risks

-Daily aspirin therapy can be a lifesaving option, but it's not for everyone.
+Taking an aspirin a day can be a lifesaving option, but it's not for everyone.
 Get the facts before considering a daily aspirin.By Mayo Clinic Staff

-Daily aspirin therapy may lower your risk of heart attack, but daily aspirin therapy isn't for everyone.
+Taking aspirin every day may lower the risk of heart attack and stroke.
+Yet daily aspirin therapy isn't for everyone.
 Is it right for you?

-You shouldn't start daily aspirin therapy on your own, however.
-While taking an occasional aspirin or two is safe for most adults to use for headaches, body aches or fever, daily use of aspirin can have serious side effects, including internal bleeding.
+Don't start taking a daily aspirin without talking to your health care provider.
+Taking an occasional aspirin or two is usually safe for most adults to use for headaches, body aches or fever.
+But daily use of aspirin can have serious side effects, including gastrointestinal bleeding.

 How can aspirin prevent a heart attack?